wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 ### Screen is too dark

+This can be caused by resistance or capacitance anywhere on the inputs and outputs.

-Capacitance on the output is probably too high.
-Change CC1, CC2, CC3 to a different capacitance value (they are 0.47uF by default).
+Capacitance on the output side will result in video that is too dark but slowly fades in after a while.
+If this happens, CC1/CC2/CC3 all need to be changed.
+They are 0.47uF by default; use a lower value if you want.

+Any resistance on the input can cause the signal to be weakened because of the 75 ohm pulldowns.
+This is why there's an RGB amp on the board in the first place: the signal is bound to be attenuated by the protection circuitry, particularly the thermistors.

 ### Dark screen with dotted highlights